Better Bunching, Nicer Notching: Identification

 \subsection{Lack of Identification With One Kink}

 Although bunching is increasing in the elasticity for a fixed distribution of $y_0$ or $n^*$, it is also true that, for a fixed elasticity, bunching increases as $f_{n^*}$ becomes more concentrated between $\underline{n}$ and $\overline{n}$.
 If all we know about $f_{n^*}$ is that it is continuous with full support and that its integral over $[\underline{n},\overline{n}]$ equals $B$, then there is no way to identify both the elasticity and $f_{n^*}$ using only Equation $\ref{eq:bunch_j}$; equivalently, there is no way to identify both the elasticity and the distribution of $y_0$ using only Equation $\ref{eq:bunch_j_saez}$.
 Intuitively, identification using only $\eqref{eq:bunch_j}$ or $\eqref{eq:bunch_j_saez}$ is impossible because each uses one equation to solve for two unknowns.
-This was first shown by \cite{blomquist2017a}, although the idea was first presented by \cite{blomquist2015}.
-We present the impossibility result in this section as a building block to our novel identification strategies in the next sections.
+This was first shown in Theorem 1 by \cite{blomquist2017a}, although the idea was first presented by \cite{blomquist2015}.
+We discuss the impossibility result in this section and present our novel identification strategies in the next sections.

-Formally, the data and model comprise five objects: (i) the CDF of earnings $F_y$, (ii) the kink point $k$, (iii) the slopes of the piecewise-linear constraint $s_0$ and $s_1$, (iv) the CDF of the latent variable $F_{n^*}$, and (v) the elasticity $\eps$.
-Equation $\ref{eq:logsol-onekink}$ implies a mapping $T$ that takes objects (ii)\textendash(v) and maps them into the CDF of optimal incomes across agents: $F_y = T\left(k, s_0, s_1, F_{n^*}, \varepsilon \right)$.

-The researcher observes objects (i)\textendash(iii), but does not observe the last two, $F_{n^*}$ and $\varepsilon$.
-The problem of identification consists of inverting the mapping $T$ such that the unobserved $\varepsilon$ is a function that only depends on the first three objects $\left(F_y,k, s_0, s_1 \right)$, regardless of what $F_{n^*}$ may be.
-We denote the class of admissible distributions of $n^*$ as $\mathcal{F}_{n^*}$.
-If the class $\mathcal{F}_{n^*}$ contains all possible continuous PDFs of $n^*$, then identification of $\varepsilon$ is impossible (Theorem 1 by \cite{blomquist2017a}).

-Figure \ref{fig:imposs} provides intuition behind this impossibility result.
-It illustrates that the observable PDF $f_y$ in Figure \ref{fig:imposs_panela} is generated by applying Equation \ref{eq:logsol-onekink} to two different combinations of latent variable distributions and elasticities, $f_{n^*,\varepsilon}$ and $f_{n^*,\varepsilon'}$ in Figures \ref{fig:imposs_panelc} and \ref{fig:imposs_paneld}, respectively.
-Theorem 1 by \cite{blomquist2017a} clarifies that current bunching methods are either implicitly restricting $\mathcal{F}_{n^*}$ or simply inconsistent for the true elasticity.
-It is worth mentioning that the elasticity is non-parametrically identified in the case of concave kinks, that is, when $t_0>t_1$ and the tax schedule is concave.
-We provide the details in Section \ref{sec:app:convex:kinks} of the appendix.

-A direct consequence of the impossibility result is that restrictions on $\mathcal{F}_{n^*}$ are untestable.
-Below we consider a couple of examples of identifying restrictions from the literature.

-\begin{example} \cite{Saez2010} implicitly restricts $\m{F}_{n^*}$ when using a trapezoidal approximation to solve the integral in Equation \ref{eq:bunch_j_saez}, in levels rather than in logs (Saez's Equation 4 on page 186).
-That is,